jon-harper/OmniBox/docs/history/index.md

 <figure markdown>
   [![render from the top right rear without rear or top panels on][15]{ width="480" }][15]
   <figcaption>1.
-The MCU tray is moved slightly forward and now mounts with M3 screws.<br>2.
-The rear wiring passthrough no longer exposes the power socket.<br>3.
-Support for keystone jacks (unoccupied in the render).</figcaption>
+20+ zip tie anchors added.<br>2.
+The MCU tray now mounts with M3 screws.<br>3.
+The rear wiring passthrough no longer exposes the power socket.<br>4.
+New support for keystone jacks (unoccupied in the render).</figcaption>
 </figure>

 <figure markdown>